Simulation of Fermionic circuits using Majorana Propagation

-Our analytical results portray MP as a very natural framework for the simulation of Fermionic circuits.
-While originally inspired by PP, MP is not equivalent to the former.
-MP leverages newly identified phenomena in the behaviour of basis monomials, which are not related to Pauli weight.
-The underlying assumption in our analysis, namely that circuits are unstructured, with gate generators randomly chosen from a set of bounded-length monomials, seems particularly appropriate to model iteratively constructed ground state approximating circuits.
+\paragraph*{Discussion.} Our analytical results portray MP as a very natural framework for the simulation of Fermionic circuits.
+MP leverages newly identified phenomena in the behaviour of basis monomials, namely monomial length, which is conceptually very different to Pauli weight.
+The underlying assumption in our analysis, specifically that circuits are unstructured, with gate generators randomly chosen from a set of bounded-length monomials, seems particularly appropriate to model iteratively constructed ground state approximating circuits.
 Our analysis also sheds light on the working principles behind approaches like Majorana-length-damping in tensor network methods for Fermionic systems~\cite{kuo2024energy}.

 Our numerical results substantiate that MP can be used to classically simulate ADAPT-VQE to produce circuits with significant overlap with the ground state in strongly correlated systems.
 In our simulations, MP was able to outperform state-of-the-art, tensor network circuit simulators.
 It would be interesting to compare its performance to more recently proposed approximate simulation methods for Fermionic circuits, like Refs.~\cite{mullinax2023large,mullinax2024classical,reardon2024improved,mocherla2023extending}.
 Since MP does not rely on the sparsity of the wave-function in the Fock basis, and since single-excitation gates do not require additional truncation in MP, MP may produce more accurate estimations for circuits with many such excitations leading to dense states.
-Similarly, we stress that MP is strictly more powerful and efficient than `gsim' approaches~\cite{somma2005quantum, somma2006efficient, Galitski2011Quantum, goh2023lie, anschuetz2022efficient} as the basis of the algebra is effectively generated `on the fly’ during the simulation (rather than in advance) and so is not restricted to free Fermionic models with polynomially scaling Lie algebras.
+Similarly, we stress that MP is strictly more powerful and efficient than `gsim' approaches~\cite{somma2005quantum, somma2006efficient, Galitski2011Quantum, anschuetz2022efficient, goh2023lie} as the basis of the algebra is effectively generated `on the fly’ during the simulation (rather than in advance) and so is not restricted to free Fermionic models with polynomially scaling Lie algebras \cite{goh2023lie, zimboras2014dynamic}.

 MP is, by design, well-suited to being interfaced with quantum hardware with the aid of Fermion-to-qubit mappings~\cite{miller2023bonsai,miller2024treespilation, neven_mapping, jw_mapping, bk_mapping}.
 Through these transformations, the circuits obtained via MP can be readily executed on hardware.
 While MP can be used to efficiently approximate expectation values of observables, hardware execution will be needed in many contexts, even when sampling---a task MP cannot be used for---is not required.
 For instance, in many computational pipelines, it may generally prove more efficient to use MP to train a circuit up to a limited but sufficient level of accuracy and then use it as a reference for another algorithm, such as QPE, than solving the problem purely classically.